steelbrain/pundle/docs/technical/components.md

 ## Notes

 - All of the life cycle callbacks can return Promises
 - Callbacks that have to process a file and return a sourceMap and new contents don't have to go through the trouble of merging the sourceMap with the old one.
-They can just return the new sourceMap, it's merged with the old one to create a multi-step-sourceMap directly.
+They can just return the new sourceMap, it's merged with the old one to create a multi-step-sourceMap automatically.